MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 - Clean up any VHD mount points that the wizard created.

-- Ensure you have at least have 50-100GB of free space on your Hyper-V hosts.
+- Ensure you have at least 50-100GB of free space on your Hyper-V hosts.

 ## After you complete the wizard